Prof-Pigeon/os/lectures/09_1_nebenlaeufigkeit.md

 FreeBSD nutzt Partial Ordering bei allen Locks unter folgenden Bedingungen [2]:

 1. „A thread may acquire only one lock in each class.“
-2. „A thread may axquire only a lock in a higher-numbered class that the highest-numbered class for which it already holds a lock.“
+2. „A thread may acquire only a lock in a higher-numbered class that the highest-numbered class for which it already holds a lock.“

 Der FreeBSD Kernel hat zur Überwachung der Locks, der Reihenfolge und dem Debugging hierfür ein eigenes Modul (engl. witness modue).